La-Silla-Vacia/lsv-interactive/README.md

 Guide to LaSillaVacia.com Interactives
 ====

-// This is a customized fork from github.com/TimeMagazine/time-interactive
+_This is a customized fork from github.com/TimeMagazine/time-interactive_

 Our interactives at La Silla Vacia are developed independently from the CMS and bundled into self-assembling Javascript files using [webpack](https://webpack.github.io/).
 They are both discrete--requiring no dependencies--and discreet--interfering as little as possible with the rest of the page.